tofu7654/Full-Stack/terraform.md

 * is the single source of truth for terraform to understand current state

-Note: Even if you deleted resource blocks with dependencies, terraform uses the state file to remember the dependencies and determine destruction order
+Note: Even if you deleted resource blocks with dependencies, terraform uses the state file to remember the dependencies and determine destruction order;

+Reflection: terraform state is the main source of truth and the way terraform knows what resources are currently exist and not exist

 Benefits

 Improves the performance:

-Using --refresh=false makes use of the cache of all the resources rather than referring to the state everytime; increases performance immensely
+Using --refresh=false makes use of the cache of all the resources rather than referring to the state everytime; increases performance immensely ; so you can use cache instead of looking through the state file everytime a terraform apply or init is done

 Collaboration:

 Every user in the team should always have the latest terraform.tfstate.
 Can store this in a remote state store (s3, google cloud, terraform cloud, etc)

 May cause *errors* if people use terraform at the same time

 The state file contains *sensitive information* like ips and ssh keys, passwords for DBs in *plain text*.

 * So we must store the state files in secure locations (like remote backend systems, s3, terraform cloud)

 * Do NOT manually edit the state file, use state commands if needed.

+* Never store the state file somewhere insecure because it may have confidential secrets -> passwords, keys; store somewhere secure

 ## Section 6: Working with Terraform